-Note: a student also has the option to pursue studies in Pastoral Ministry as a Multidisciplinary Degree in consultation with appropriate department chairs and the VPAA for Undergraduate Studies.
+Note: a student also has the option to pursue studies in Pastoral Ministry as a Multidisciplinary Degree (see the Multidisciplinary Studies Degree description found on pg.
+62) in consultation with appropriate department chairs and the VPAA for Undergraduate Studies.

 Missions (BA)